 Other businesses in your area may leave reviews about your business.
 Sometimes, this is not an act of support; it may be a strategy to discourage other patrons.
 This is another type of review that is against the guidelines of most online platforms, but you’ll usually need to provide proof.

 Negative reviews might sting a bit as you read them and might influence how customers perceive you, but perception is not where the impact stops.
 Research shows that negative reviews have noticeable and lasting effects on a business’s visibility and bottom line.
 This is why it’s particularly important to have an effective response strategy in place.
 By maintaining a healthy and honest line of communication with your customers, you have the potential to prevent the following negative consequences:

 Reviews and rankings affect the algorithm for some search engines like Google.
-A Semrush study published in 2021 analysed the tone of visible reviews in local SEO search results.
-Just 2% of analysed quotes were negative.
-This shows that the algorithm tended to favour and surface reviews that describe a positive or acceptable experience with local businesses.
+A Semrush study published in 2021 analyzed the tone of visible reviews in local SEO search results.
+Just 2% of analyzed quotes were negative.
+This shows that the algorithm tended to favor and surface reviews that describe a positive or acceptable experience with local businesses.
 Simply put, if your business has garnered a notable number of negative reviews, it may be less discoverable to prospective customers in organic searches.

 Reduced customer retention

 A study that Oracle published in partnership with Jeanne Bliss in 2019 shows that 43% of consumers have stopped supporting a brand because of a bad experience, so it’s likely that a customer leaving a negative review may not come back.
 Beyond that, negative reviews read by other existing customers could persuade those customers to leave.
 If they believe your business has gone downhill, they may choose to go with one of your competitors instead.